tradingview/rest_integrations_docs/source/trading_tests/index.rst

 that list, we compile a set of test cases and pass them to the broker.
 These test cases help to make sure that the integration with the TradingView user interface works correctly.

-We provide a special `auto-test service`_ for the `TradingView REST API`_.
+We provide a special `autotest service`_ for the `TradingView REST API`_.
 Please be aware that your API implementation needs to pass these tests successfully in order to be added to the :ref:`TradingView sandbox<hat-is-the-sandbox>`.

 You can request access to the service if only even one part of the endpoints (either data or trading) is implemented.